orca-zhang/ecache/README_en.md

 ## Best Practices

-- Store pointers for complex objects (note that ⚠️ do not modify its fields once it is put in, even if it is taken out again, because the item may be accessed by other people at the same time)
+- Store pointers for complex objects (Note: ⚠️ Do not modify its fields once it is put in, even if it is taken out again, because the item may be accessed by other people at the same time)
-   - If you need to modify, the solution: take out each individual assignment of the field, or use [copier to make a deep copy and modify on the copy](#Need-to-modify,-and-store-the-object-pointer)
+   - If you need to modify, the solution: take out each individual assignment of the field, or use [copier to make a deep copy and modify on the copy](#need-to-modify-and-store-the-object-pointer)
 - Objects can also be stored directly (compared to the previous one, the performance is worse because there are copy operations when taken out)
 - The larger cached objects, the better, the upper level of the business, the better (save memory assembly and data organization time)
 - If you don’t want to erase the hot data due to traversal requests, you can switch to [`LRU-2` mode](#LRU-2-mode), there may be very little loss (💬 [What Is LRU-2](#What-Is-LRU-2))